-On Saturday I was asked, by an actual grandmother, if my sister-in-law, who is five years younger than me, was my daughter and if my 18 month old niece and 5 year old son were my grandchildren.
-This clearly insane woman was so perplexed when I calmly told her no, that was my sister-in-law, niece and son.
-She kept digging the hole by asking if my grandson was then playing on the soccer team we were watchin.
-Nope again, cra-cra, that is my other son playing on the team with HER GRANDSON.
+On Saturday I was asked, by an actual grandmother, if my sister-in-law (who is five years younger than me) was my daughter and if my 18 month old niece and my 5 year old son were my grandchildren.
+This, clearly insane, woman was so perplexed when I calmly told her no, that was my sister-in-law, niece and son.
+She kept digging her own hole by asking if my grandson was playing on the soccer team we were watching.
+Nope again, cra-cra, that is my other son playing on the team with YOUR GRANDSON.

 When I was telling my friend Darren the story – oh wait, it was Alex was telling him the story because it was not traumatizing for him – Darren said, “Oh, do you need to up your hat game?”
 And I was all YES.
 That has to be it.
 Clearly, that is the ONLY reason that insane woman thought I was someone’s grandmother.

 I mean, I had just switched my moisturizer to Renewed Hope in a Jar and was feeling pretty good about my aging.
 I was wearing ripped up boyfriend jeans, a t-shirt and converse, something I have seen no grandma wear ever.
 So clearly, it has to be The Hat.

 My FB and Insta friends will recognize The Hat.
 I have had it for years.
 It was a Target (I think) purchase that will not die.
 I have taken it to Mexico (twice), Coasta Rica, the Cayman Islands, Florida, and all over Texas.
 It has been squished into suitcases, gotten soaking wet thanks to someone splashing me, and been folded in half to stuff into a beach bag.
 Every time I pull it out of my suitcase, Alex says, “Oh, The Hat made it?”, clearly hoping it did not.
 Rude coming from the man who still looks like this:

 Here is The Hat in 2013.